Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes: Targeted Fused Ridge Estimation

 Proposition~\ref{prop:fusedridge} provides a function for updating the estimate of the \nth{g_0} class while fixing the remaining parameters.
 As a special case, consider the following.
 If all off-diagonal elements of $\vLambda$ are zero no `class fusion' of the estimates takes place and the maximization problem decouples into $G$ individual, disjoint ridge estimations: See Corollary \ref{prop:fusedridge2} in Appendix \ref{sec:Proofs}.
 The next result summarizes some properties of \eqref{eq:update}:

-\begin{Proposition} Consider the estimator of Proposition \ref{prop:fusedridge} and its accompanying assumptions.
+\begin{proposition} Consider the estimator of Proposition \ref{prop:fusedridge} and its accompanying assumptions.
 Let $\hvOmega_{g} \equiv \hvOmega_{g}\bigl(\vLambda, \{\vOmega_{g'}\}_{g' {\neq} g}\bigr)$ be the precision matrix estimate of the \nth{g} class.
-For this estimator, the following properties hold: \begin{enumerate}[i.] \item $\hvOmega_g \succ \vec{0}$ for all $\lambda_{gg} \in \bbR_{++}$; \item $\lim\limits_{\lambda_{g g} \to 0^+} \hvOmega_g = \vS_g^{-1}$ if $\sum_{g' \neq g} \lambda_{gg'} = 0$ and $p \leq n_g$; \item $\lim\limits_{\lambda_{g g} \to \infty^-} \hvOmega_g = \vT_g$ if $\lambda_{g g'} < \infty$ for all $g'\neq g$; \item $\lim\limits_{\lambda_{g_1 g_2} \to \infty^-}(\hvOmega_{g_1} - \vT_{g_1}) = \lim\limits_{\lambda_{g_1 g_2} \to \infty^-} (\hvOmega_{g_2} - \vT_{g_2})$ if $\lambda_{g_1' g_2'} < \infty$ for all $\{g_1',g_2'\} \neq \{g_1,g_2\}$. \end{enumerate} \end{Proposition}
+For this estimator, the following properties hold: \begin{enumerate}[i.] \item $\hvOmega_g \succ \vec{0}$ for all $\lambda_{gg} \in \bbR_{++}$; \item $\lim\limits_{\lambda_{g g} \to 0^+} \hvOmega_g = \vS_g^{-1}$ if $\sum_{g' \neq g} \lambda_{gg'} = 0$ and $p \leq n_g$; \item $\lim\limits_{\lambda_{g g} \to \infty^-} \hvOmega_g = \vT_g$ if $\lambda_{g g'} < \infty$ for all $g'\neq g$; \item $\lim\limits_{\lambda_{g_1 g_2} \to \infty^-}(\hvOmega_{g_1} - \vT_{g_1}) = \lim\limits_{\lambda_{g_1 g_2} \to \infty^-} (\hvOmega_{g_2} - \vT_{g_2})$ if $\lambda_{g_1' g_2'} < \infty$ for all $\{g_1',g_2'\} \neq \{g_1,g_2\}$. \end{enumerate} \end{proposition}

-The first item of Proposition \ref{prop:fusedridge3} implies that strictly positive $\lambda_{gg}$ are sufficient to guarantee p.d.\ estimates from the ridge estimator.
-The second item then implies that if `class fusion' is absent one obtains as the right-hand limit for group $g$ the standard MLE $\vS_g^{-1}$, whose existence is only guaranteed when $p \leq n_g$.
+The first item of Proposition \ref{prop:fusedridge3} implies that strictly positive $\lambda_{gg}$ are sufficient to guarantee positive definite estimates from the ridge estimator.
+The second item implies that if `class fusion' is absent, then one obtains the standard MLE $\vS_g^{-1}$ as the right-hand limit for group $g$, whose existence is only guaranteed when $p \leq n_g$.
 The third item shows that the fused ridge precision estimator for class $g$ is shrunken exactly to its target matrix when the ridge penalty tends to infinity while the fusion penalties do not.
 The last item shows that the precision estimators of any two classes tend to a common estimate when the fusion penalty between them tends to infinity while all remaining penalty parameters remain finite.

 The attractiveness of the general estimator hinges upon the efficiency by which it can be obtained.
-We state a result useful in this respect before turning to our computational approach in Section \ref{sec:Algo}: \begin{Proposition} Let $\hvOmega_{g} \equiv \hvOmega_{g}\bigl(\vLambda, \{\vOmega_{g'}\}_{g' {\neq} g}\bigr)$ be the precision matrix estimate \eqref{eq:update} for the \nth{g} class and define $[\hvOmega_{g}]^{-1} \equiv \hvSigma_{g}$.
+We state a result useful in this respect before turning to our computational approach in Section \ref{sec:Algo}: \begin{proposition} Let $\hvOmega_{g} \equiv \hvOmega_{g}\bigl(\vLambda, \{\vOmega_{g'}\}_{g' {\neq} g}\bigr)$ be the precision matrix estimate \eqref{eq:update} for the \nth{g} class and define $[\hvOmega_{g}]^{-1} \equiv \hvSigma_{g}$.
 The estimate $\hvOmega_{g}$ can then be obtained without inversion through:

-\end{Proposition}
+\end{proposition}